When the technology doesn’t work: Google cancels a father’s account for photos of his child-breakinglatest.news-Breaking Latest News

 A novel by Kafka

-And not just the digital one: the Mountain View review team also reported a video of him, and the San Francisco Police Department has already started investigating him, which is one of the reasons why in the history of New York Times, former computer scientist asks to use a cover name.
+And not just the digital one: The Mountain View review team also reported a video of him, and the San Francisco Police Department has already started investigating him.
+This is one of the reasons why, in the story of the New York Times, the former computer scientist asks to use a cover name, in an attempt to preserve a minimum of privacy.

 A few days after the appeal was sent, Google replies to Mark that it would not restore the account, without further explanation.
 In December 2021, Mark receives in the mail a letter from the San Francisco Police Department informing him that he is being investigated, as well as copies of search warrants served on Google and its Internet service provider.
 The police had access to everything in Mark’s Google account: his internet searches, his location history, his messages and all the documents, photos and videos he had stored in the cloud. of the company.
 So he calls the investigator dealing with his case, who explains to him that the investigation is closed and no behavior against the law has been detected.
 The official had tried to get in touch with Mark, but his phone number and his email address were unreachable.